Independent Researcher • Psi-Continuum Framework

 Kaliningrad – Königsberg • d.klimov.psi@gmail.com

-A conceptual overview of the Psi-Continuum framework is provided here.
+A conceptual overview of the Psi-Continuum framework is available on the preprints and conceptual overview page.

-The Psi-Continuum v2 package is an open-source computational framework for testing the Ψ-CDM model against modern cosmological datasets.
-It includes:
+At the computational level, Psi-Continuum v2 provides an open-source package for testing the $\Psi$CDM framework against modern cosmological datasets.

 Alongside theoretical and computational work, the Psi-Continuum framework includes a small-scale observational pilot program focused on measurement consistency and long-term reproducibility.